-4.3 New contracts and supplier modern slavery statements
+4.3 Supplier modern slavery statements

-During FY2022, group procurement executed 38 new contracts, 12 of which were categorised as direct materials and 26 categorised as Services & Indirect Materials.
-All these contracts included human rights provisions to address modern slavery.
-Additionally, we had 10 suppliers sign a modern slavery statement specifying that they do not engage in any form of modern slavery in their operations or supply chain.
-All purchase orders sent to uncontracted suppliers also continue to reference our updated standard purchase conditions.
-We have also refined the way we include modern slavery requirements into our contracts by incorporating these clauses into our general terms and conditions sections rather than by addendum/special conditions.
+During FY2023, group procurement executed number of contracts for various goods and services and the InfraBuild drafted contracts included human rights provisions which seek to address modern slavery Additionally, we had many suppliers preparing and submitting modern slavery statements to the Modern Slavery Register specifying that they do not engage in any form of modern slavery in their operations or supply chain.
+All purchase orders sent to uncontracted suppliers also continue to reference our updated standard purchase conditions which incorporate modern slavery requirements.
+We have continued in implementing robust modern slavery requirements into our contracts, agreements and general terms and conditions.